BoniatoRelleno/Ganimedes/README.md

 >HISTORY: Ganimedes is known for having been the largest mine moon, however now it is abandoned.
 It still has riches inside but the risk is too high.

->FAUNA: A great variety of aggresive and dangerous lifeforms inhabits this moon.
+>FAUNA: A great variety of aggressive and dangerous lifeforms inhabits this moon.

-It needs some balancing so I will be testing it and updating, don't hesitate to report bugs or suggestions in my github.
+>COST: 1200 (you can ask me for a custom cost version on Discord or change the moon price multiplier of Lethal Expansion)

-I will be investigating LethalLevelLoader as well and if it works better I will migrate the mod to the new API.
+I will continue improving and updating it, so don't hesitate to report bugs or suggestions in my github or in the discord forum.
+All feedback is appreciated <3

 # New scrap
 6 new thematic scraps that only appear on the new moon!
 Maybe there is some surprise ;)